Governance Fellowship

 Retreat 2

-Explore and discover the importance of clinical leadership in safety, teamwork, continuous learning, and the value of partnership to the healthcare enterprise.
+Explore and discover the importance of clinical leadership in safety, health equity, teamwork, continuous learning, and the value of partnership to the healthcare enterprise.
 Fellows will gain a better understanding of:

 • How consolidation, incentives for hospital-physician alignment and changing reimbursement are affecting hospital-physician relationships.